Skip to main content

 }

-To summarize the above behaviour - the returned values must be correctly memoized.
+To summarize the above behavior - the returned values must be correctly memoized.
 See also Deriving Data with Selectors and Redux Essentials - RTK Query Advanced Patterns for additional information.

 Avoiding unnecessary requests